Robert-Nickel/lightbulb-learning/README.md

 # Lightbulb Learning

-💡  Our vision is to optimize for the learning itself - because the demands to the graduates of the future are different from those of the past.
-They need to communicate, collaborate, analyze complex problems and develop solutions in teams.
-Using access to the internet and knowing how to filter the gigantic amount of information means being able to find solutions for the problems of the future.
+💡  Some people just want to see the world learn.
+We believe: That works best in a friendly, collaborative environment without pressure.
+That is why Lightbulb Learning is about growth through	understanding instead of grades through memorization.

-🥋  Lightbulb Learning lets your students challenge each other by asking good question, answering them precisely and providing feedback for each others work - all of that being a part of their educational performance.
+🥋  Lightbulb Learning is a dialogue platform: it lets your students challenge each other by asking good open questions, answering them precisely and providing feedback for each others work - all of that being a part of their educational process and performance.

-🔥  Try Lightbulb Learning for free - so your students can practice today what we all need them to know tomorrow.
+📈  Observe and evaluate your students path through the learning curve over weeks or months, because growth takes more time than a 90 minute exam.

+🔥  It is all free and open source.
+[Get your hands on Lightbulb Learning to learn more.](https://lightbulb-learning.io)

 ## Stay in the loop?
 Join the [mailing list](https://tinyletter.com/RobertNickel).